Seq # 602950010

 A common and widespread species throughout Belgium.

-Distribution on the basis of controlled males (saw teeth of the antenna members) or study of the genitalia in females.
+Distribution based on controlled males (saw teeth of the antenna members) or study of the genitalia.

 Details